Taeniophyllum baumei

-Taeniophyllum baumei is an epiphytic orchid, native to Cape York Peninsula in Queensland, in the wet tropics.
+Taeniophyllum baumei is an epiphytic orchid, native to Cape York Peninsula in the wet tropics of Queensland, Australia.
 It was first described in 2018 by Bruce Gray.

 Description

 Like all species of Taeniophyllum it is effectively leafless and has photosynthetic roots.
 Within the Australian species of Taeniophyllum it is distinguished by: its inflorescence which has 6-20 flowers, which are tightly arranged and are not self-pollinating, and by its roots which are terete in cross-section.